PlVasilev/Domain-Driven-Design-ASP.NET-Microservices-App/README.md

 2. Application - Automapper is Not used
 3. Infrastructure - No DB objects
 4. Test - The app is Not truly tested only few test are made
-5. Offers MS Repository is too messy with a lot of logic.
-On Listing MS the 3 repositories there are a lot cleaner.